Are you looking to learn more about growth hacking or even become a growth hacker?

 Growth Hacking – Silicon Valley’s Best Kept Secret is another excellent option for anyone who wants to get introduced to growth hacking.
 It’s written by Raymond Fong and Chad Riddersen.
 Raymond is a former engineer who later in his life discovered his passion for marketing and became a growth marketer and a consultant.
 Chad started his career in investment banking but ended up being a growth consultant for companies like Boeing and Dollar Shave Club.

-Contrary to the traditional growth marketers, Chad and Raymond don’t think in growth funnels.
+Contrary to the traditional growth marketers, Chad and Raymond don’t think of growth funnels.
 Rather, they built their own framework and called it the Automated Sales Process (ASP).
 So what’s this?
 Basically, ASP is their take on deconstructing and analyzing the elements of a sales and value delivery cycle.
 You can get the idea of what that is from the book cover on the left.

 The book offers real-life examples from some of the now-well-established companies.
-By understanding what worked for them -and why- you will be able to apply many of these practices on your own business.
+By understanding what worked for them -and why- you will be able to apply many of these practices to your own business.
 However, you will have to learn about the growth process and the growth mindset first, both of which are explained in the book.

 Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Chapter 6 | Chapter 7 | Chapter 8 |